Transnational corporate conduct, environmental and human rights law

 Transnational corporate conduct that negatively impacts the environmental human rights of local communities is widespread in the operations of extractive sector companies.
 Yet, under principles of international environmental law, home states of transnational mining companies are neither obligated nor arguably even permitted to regulate and adjudicate environmental problems in host states.
 Proposals put forward in developed country home states to address these problems are often met with the claim that such regulations would be an imperialistic violation of host state sovereignty, and would create a competitive disadvantage for home state companies.
 This article will examine this problem by drawing upon insights from Third World Approaches to International Law (TWAIL).

-Seck, Sara, "Transnational Business and Environmental Harm: A TWAIL Analysis of Home State Obligations" (2011).
-Articles & Book Chapters.
-219.
+Sara L. Seck, “Transnational Business and Environmental Harm: A TWAIL Analysis of Home State Obligations” (2011) 3:1 TLD 164.